GoogleChrome/developer.chrome.com/site/en/docs/devtools/memory-inspector/index.md

   - sofiayem
 date: 2020-08-20
 updated: 2022-10-25
-description: "Use the Memory inspector to inspect an ArrayBuffer, TypedArray, DataView in JavaScript as well as WebAssembly.Memory of C++ Wasm apps."
+description: "Use the Memory inspector to inspect an ArrayBuffer, TypedArray, or DataView in JavaScript as well as WebAssembly.Memory of C++ Wasm apps."
 ---

 {% Aside %}